davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.clock/index.md

     <img src="figures/BlueJ___Object_Inspector_-_clock1__Clock_Number_of_fields_7.png" width="300px" />

-  - Test out some other times (with no wraparounds), just to convince yourself that you're doing everything properly.
+  - Test your method out using some other times just to convince yourself that you're doing everything properly.

 - Next, create a new method called `tickDown()`.
-It should have the opposite effect of `tickUp()`.
+It should have the opposite effect of `tickUp()`!
 Each call should tick the minute down by one.
 Again, beware of "boundary conditions" just like before.
+Try starting the clock to 1:00 am, and `tickDown()`.
+Verify that you should get 12:59 am.
+Likewise, setting the clock to 12:01 am, and calling `tickDown()` twice should yield 11:59 pm.

-- Now add a new method called `showTime()` that returns nothing, and inputs whether the string should be returned in military (24-hour) style.
-If the `military` option is `false`, this method should return the current time as a string in the following formats `"hh:mm am"` or `"hh:mm pm"`.
-Otherwise (the military option is set to `true`), you should return the current time as a string `"hh:mm`, but remember to add 12 to the hour if it's current pm.
+- Now add a new method called `showTime()` that inputs and returns nothing.
+This method should print either the string `"hh:mm am"` or `"hh:mm pm"`, based on the current time stored in the clock.

   - Note that the format calls for you to concatenate a leading 0 to the hour or minute if the current hour or minute is single-digit.

-  - For example, suppose your clock's state is set to hour = 9, minute = 4, pm = true.
-    - Calling `showTime(false)` would print: `"09:04 pm"`
+For example, suppose your clock's state is set to hour = 9, minute = 4, pm = true.
+Then calling `showTime()` would print: `"09:04 pm"`
-    - Calling `showTime(true)` would print: `"21:04"`